New Patients

 I’m sexually active and late for my period…should I worry?

-If you are late for your period and have had sexual contact within the past month, you should contact our office for additional evaluation.
+If you are late for your period and have had sexual contact within the past few months, you should contact our office for additional evaluation.

 Can I get an STD from having oral sex?